contentops-content-operations-differ-content-marketing

 Defined, but flexible roles

 To really understand what sets ContentOps apart, we should also look at the etymology.
-ContentOps clearly derives from the more familiar term “DevOps”—which stands for “developer operations.”
-“DevOps” is defined as “a set of practices that combines software development and IT operations.
-It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.”
+ContentOps clearly derives from the more familiar term “DevOps”, which stands for “developer operations.”

-In DevOps, developers are not only coding and programming solutions, but are also involved in deploying, testing, and production.
-In the past, developers just coded some stuff, before handing it over to others for testing and production.
-Not anymore.
+DevOps combines software development and IT operations.
+Developers are not only coding and programming solutions, but are also involved in deploying, testing, and production.

-The parallel to content should be clear: ContentOps means being involved, treating content with the same degree of seriousness and respect as development.
-Here multiple people are involved through several stages of the clearly structured process, thus ensuring continuity and efficiency in an entirely different way than before.
+With ContentOps there is a clear parallel to content.
+It means to treat content with the same degree of seriousness and respect as development.
+Here multiple people are involved through several stages of the process, ensuring continuity and efficiency.

 The Digital Project Business Case Checklist